Allen’s Corners (Allyn’s Corners) – Hiram Township, Portage County and Troy Township, Geauga County

 on Allyn Rd at the intersection of SR 700 (Welshfield Limaville Rd S)

 Remnants: old houses and farm buildings in the area

 Description: The town was founded by brothers Ozias Allyn (1814 – 1883) and Watson Allyn (1824 – 1903).
 Their parents, Pelatiah Allyn (1785 – 1856) and Amelia (Taylor) Allyn (1785 – 1867), got married in 1808 and moved to Ohio from Connecticut in the early 1820s.
 Watson was the first member of the family who was born in Portage County.
-Ozias and Watson donated land for the proposed Clinton Airline Railroad which was graded and had a track bed made for it, but the tracks were never laid.
-However, it became the location of the C&W Electric Railroad later rolled through the area in the late 1800s.
-There was a school (Hiram Township No. 5) was about 1/2 of a mile south of the GPS coordinates on the west side of SR 700 between Allyn Rd and Winchell Rd on land donated by the Tilden family.
+Ozias and Watson donated land for the proposed Clinton Airline Railroad which was graded and had a track bed made for it but the tracks were never laid.
+However, the C&W Electric Railroad later rolled through the area in the late 1800s to early 1900s.
+A school (Hiram Township No. 5) was about 1/2 of a mile south of the GPS coordinates on the west side of SR 700.
 Ozias served as the commissioner of Portage County from 1865 – 1868.
 The family surname is spelled as Allen in some branches.
 Watson and Ozias were buried with many relatives in Fairview Cemetery 3 miles south of the GPS coordinates at the intersection of SR 82 (Twinsburg Warren Rd) and Ryder Rd.